flobirn/smd-testboard/README.md

 On the back side the are footprints for:
 * upper field:
   * generic dual opamp with input and feedback resistors
-  * 3xSOT-23 transistor with biasing resistors (select which resistors to populated and which to short-out/leave out)
+  * 3xSOT-23 transistor with biasing resistors (select which resistors to populate and which to short-out/leave out in order to obtain the desired circuuit - see examples sheet for very simple examples)
   * 8x1208/0805 (the footprint should fit both 1206 and 0805 sizes)
   * half of the pins of the Arduino module
   * pads for GND, 5V, 3,3V